Clerks III

 After narrowly surviving a massive heart attack, Randal enlists his old friend Dante to help him make a movie immortalizing their youthful days at the little convenience store that started it all.

-The film underperformed commercially against its tight budget of $7.0M, earning $4.7M globally (-33% loss).
-While initial box office returns were modest, the film has gained appreciation for its fresh perspective within the comedy genre.
+The film disappointed at the box office against its limited budget of $7.0M, earning $4.7M globally (-33% loss).
+While initial box office returns were modest, the film has gained appreciation for its compelling narrative within the comedy genre.

 Plot Structure